Milan Lustig

 About

-I'm currently working as a research assistant in the COMPAS Lab at Stony Brook University under Professor Mike Ferdman, focusing on machine learning accelerator architecture and compilers.
+Previously, I worked as a research assistant in the COMPAS Lab at Stony Brook University under Professor Mike Ferdman focusing on machine learning accelerator architecture and compilers.

 Projects